Onurhnf/mobile-MarketAppQR/Readme.md

-# Tara Mobile Frontend
+# Tara Frontend(Mobile)

-Tara Mobile Frontend is the front-end part of the Tara App, a QR and barcode scanning based shopping application.
+This project is the frontend part of the Tara App, a QR and barcode scanning based shopping application.
 This app allows users to scan QR codes, scan product barcodes, and manage their virtual carts.
 Please refer to the [Tara Backend](https://github.com/Onurhnf/tara-backend-nodejs-expressjs) repository for the back-end implementation.

 ## Features